 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 Also, remember to keep any routine appointments for breast screening and cervical smear tests.

 - These tablets are not for preventing pregnancy.
 If you need contraception you should discuss this with your doctor.
+It is important that you do not become pregnant whilst taking medroxyprogesterone as this treatment may harm your unborn baby.

 - If you have diabetes you may need to check your blood glucose more frequently, as the tablets can affect the levels of sugar in your blood.
 Your doctor will advise you about this.